Harry Potter and the Cursed Child: Broadway (2018–present)

 On 12 March 2020, performances were suspended due to the COVID-19 pandemic.
 The play re-opened on 12 November 2021, as the newly revised one-part version.
 In January 2022, Snyder was fired from the production following a misconduct investigation that arose from a complaint raised by Davis, who portrayed Ginny Potter.
 The play holds the record for the highest weekly gross by a non-musical play in Broadway history, grossing $2,718,487 for the eight-performance week ending 31 December 2023.

 The Broadway production adopted additional revisions on 12 November 2024, further reducing the play's runtime to under three hours.
 This shortened play is the same version that debuted earlier that fall in Chicago at the start of the national tour.

-Tom Felton reprised his film role as Draco Malfoy in the Broadway production for several months starting in November 2025.
+In November 2025, Tom Felton began reprising his film role as Draco Malfoy in the Broadway production.
+He is still playing the role full-time as of August 2026.
+Felton was originally scheduled to remain in the show until 10 May 2026, but due to popular demand and praise for his role, he extended his schedule until 1 November of that year and again through 3 January 2027.
+Since his arrival, the show's grosses have more than doubled, rising from $1.3 million the week before he joined to $2.6 million over his first seven performances.
+As of 2025, the play, produced by Sonia Friedman and Colin Callender, was considered the most financially successful drama in Broadway history, with grosses of over $444 million.

+Rupert Grint has been announced to reprise his film role of Ron Weasley for a 17-week engagement scheduled to run from 2 February to 30 May 2027.